cc32d9/cc32d9_ideas_for_EOSIO/WAX_Side_Chains.md

 ### Purchasing a resource

-The WAX user that needs to purchase a resource on the sidechain interacts with the payment gateway contract, such as (POS contract made by me)[https://github.com/cc32d9/eosio_point_of_sale/], and receives a resource token that can only be spent on particular sidechain resource.
+The WAX user that needs to purchase a resource on the sidechain interacts with the payment gateway contract, such as [POS contract made by me](https://github.com/cc32d9/eosio_point_of_sale/), and receives a resource token that can only be spent on particular sidechain resource.
 The user interacts with the resource management contract and indicates which sidechain accounts should receive the